Goyemon/goyemon-wallet/README.md

 ## Debuggers

-You can see all the communication logs between the wallet and a server.
+You can see all the communication logs between the wallet and an fcm server.

 - [Ropsten](http://[240d:1a:2a:1000:8e70:5aff:febd:4328]:31337/devs/)
 - [Mainnet](http://51.89.42.181:31337/devs/)